Caddy1984/Currency/README.md

 # Currency-Converter

-This project is a demonstration of my skills in vanilla JavaScript and the use of API XMLHTTP requests.
+This project is a demonstration of my skills in vanilla JavaScript and the use of API fetch requests.